quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 The Spring container will create a subclass of each class annotated with `@Configuration` when creating an applicaion context using CGLIB.
 Final classes cannot be subclassed, thus classes annotated with `@Configuration` cannot be declared as final.

-The reason for the Spring container subclassing `@Configuration` classes is to control bean creation - for single beans, subsequent requests to the method creating the bean should return the same bean isntance as created at the first invocation of the `@Bean` annotated method.
+The reason for the Spring container subclassing `@Configuration` classes is to control bean creation - for singleton beans, subsequent requests to the method creating the bean should return the same bean instance as created at the first invocation of the `@Bean` annotated method.

 #### How do `@Configuration` annotated classes support singleton beans?